John E. Grotberg: Early life and career

 Grotberg, the fourth of eight children of Bernard and Sophie (née Weir) Grotberg, was born in Winnebago, Minnesota, and grew up in Valley City, North Dakota.
 His early career was in music as a singer with The Muny (the Municipal Opera Association) in St. Louis, and he also performed in Chicago.
 For many years he managed the Men's Shop at the YMCA Hotel in Chicago, expanding into public relations work for the hotel, and eventually becoming corporate Director of Financial Development for the YMCA of Metropolitan Chicago.

 During this time he also completed his college education at George Williams College, graduating with a B.S. in 1961.
 He worked for the newly opened Pheasant Run Lodge and Resort as well as performed in their lounge with his wife, Jean.
 He then was owner and President of John E. Grotberg and Associates, Financial Development Consultants, and General Manager of the Hotel Baker, a retirement home run by the Lutheran Social Services of Illinois.

 A resident of St. Charles, Illinois, from 1955, and active in many civic and social organizations, Grotberg was an enthusiastic supporter of the fine arts, having been engaged in many musical and theatrical enterprises himself.
 Among Grotberg's civic accomplishments were the founding of the Tri-City Youth Project for Geneva, Batavia, and St. Charles (now TriCity Family Services), providing needed companionship and entertainment for area youths, and the Fox Valley Volunteer Hospice.

 Illinois General Assembly

 He left his job to enter politics in 1973.
-From 1973-77, Grotberg served two terms in the Illinois House of Representatives.
+From 1973 to 1977, Grotberg served two terms in the Illinois House of Representatives.
 In 1976, Grotberg defeated Democrat James M. Thomas, the Mayor of Ottawa, in the general election.
-He served in the Senate from 1977–85, the last four years of which he was the Assistant Republican Leader.
+He served in the Senate from 1977 to 1985, the last four years of which he was the Assistant Republican Leader.